cpchalk/gpcheckx/README.md

  [e\*f\*a\*b,c],[f\*a\*b\*c,d]]
 );

-The correct diff2 and wa files can then be calculated as follows.
+The correct diff2 and wa files can be calculated as follows.

 ./bin/kbprog -wd -t 1000 -me 200000 f46